 For an international student (non-US citizen, non-Permanent Residents) to be considered for admission, the following documents and data must submitted to the Office of Admissions Processing:

 - An official transcript from your degree granting institution is required.
-If you did not attend college in the US, an official WES evaluation of all secondary and/or post-secondary work completed outside of the United States is required.
+If you did not attend college in the US, an official WES or ECE evaluation of all secondary and/or post-secondary work completed outside of the United States is required.
 For all college level work, you must submit a Course-by-Course Evaluation.
-We do not accept evaluations from any other evaluation agencies other than WES.

-- Results of the Test of English as a Foreign Language (TOEFL), the Pearson Language Test, OR the International English Language Testing System (IELTS).
+- English Proficiency results of the Test of English as a Foreign Language (TOEFL), the Pearson Language Test, OR the International English Language Testing System (IELTS).

 - Written proof of financial support, including return travel for one school in year in the United States.